 Christmas Devotionals for Refreshment and Peace

 These Christmas devotional recommendations are meant to provide busy moms and families with resources to reflect on the Advent message, rejoice in Christ, and enjoy the season.
+May the Holy Spirit guide you as you choose the best devotional reading for your Christmas season.

 This daily advent devotional was written by a previous pastor of mine and I have found his writing to be encouraging, challenging, and inspirational during any time of the year.
 I would also recommend you check out his new book “Man up, Kneel Down.”

 Russ Ramsey tells a gripping tale of the Christmas story in ways you may have never heard before.
-It's a lovely addition to your Christmas devotional collection.
+It’s a lovely addition to your Christmas devotional collection.
+This is an advent narrative that brings the story to life on ground level.

 This beloved Christmas book will bring your family on a daily advent devotional that will bring the experience of Christmas right into your home.
 It is one of the best family Christmas devotionals out there.
+You could even listen to Christmas carols during your reading to make it a unique time of devotionals for your family.

 A beautiful companion book for Unwrapping the Greatest Gift.
-In this book the author unravels in great detail the love that has been coming for you since the beginning of time.
+In this book, the author unravels in great detail the love that has been coming for you since the beginning of time.
 This is a timeless book to add to your Christmas devotionals.

 I came across this book last year by complete happenstance and it was a Christmas devotional that truly was a blessing.
-If you are a busy mom, go ahead and grab this, it is very low priced in the kindle shop.
+If you are a busy mom, go ahead and grab this, it is very low-priced in the Kindle shop.
 It will be a blessing.

 Paul David Tripp has some simple and quick devotionals during any time of the year, and this one is no different.
 He points readers to the ‘true meaning’ of Christmas while encouraging them on their unique journey of life.